 3. Jira

-Jira is a change management tool that can help you shift to a cutting-edge change management practice from conventional change management processes.
+Jira is a change management tool.
+It helps organizations transition from conventional change management processes to a modern and more efficient change management approach.
 It makes sure that you record, evaluate, approve, and act on change requests.
-Having this tool at your disposal helps you schedule and track changes that are taking place, making it easy to mitigate code churn risk and streamline your change management processes.
-What else?
-The automation feature offered by this tool comes in handy in calculating the level of risk of every change request and setting the appropriate risk value.
+Having this tool at your disposal helps you schedule and track ongoing changes.
+It also makes it easier to mitigate code churn risks and streamline change management processes.
+Additionally, its automation feature helps calculate the risk level of every change request.
+It also assigns the appropriate risk value to each request.

 You can also take advantage of Jira to: